For Partners | Baltic Sea Day

 When and how do communications on the Baltic Sea Day take place?

 We encourage all Baltic Sea partners to communicate about the day, both online and when out and about!
 Partners can, for example, make a Facebook event of their own Baltic Sea Day activity, and communicate about the Baltic Sea Day in social media or on their web pages.
 The more we spread the word on the Baltic Sea Day, the more we can highlight the cause and ways to help the Sea.
-Partners should utilize the Baltic Sea Day materials bank, where you can download e.g. Baltic Sea Day logos, various banners for social media, images, and other useful content.
+Partners may utilize the Baltic Sea Day material bank, where you can download e.g. Baltic Sea Day logos, various banners for social media, images, and other useful content.

+There are no set rules for communications, but you should of course take into account the Baltic Sea Day values.
 We hope that partners would include the attached Baltic Sea Day boilerplate to their news, releases and other texts on the Baltic Sea Day.

 Can we raise funds in connection of the Baltic Sea Day?